gtonra89/Data-Rep-Project/readme.md

 That I am currently undertaking
 <br>
 <h4><b>Project Overview</b></h4>
-I have decided to create a Single-Page Web Application (SPA) that is a simulation of a TODO List.
+I have decided to create a Single-Page Web Application (SPA) that is a simulation of a POST It.

 The project was guided by the following excerpt from the project instructions: